Eli017/website/README.md

 # website
-This is the code for my personal website.
+This was the original code for my personal website.